Puma Spotlight 2019-20 Skip To Main Content

 November 2019

 A handful of Peak to Peak high school students had the opportunity to provide feedback on a new kind of test that may one day replace or complement traditional college entrance exams.
 Peak to Peak has partnered with Imbellus, the company developing these assessments, to pilot some of their early stage models.
 The representatives from Imbellus shared that they were delighted with our students' engagement in the opportunity and with their ability to provide constructive feedback.
+Watch the ABC news story or Read more in the Daily Camera article.

 Peak to Peak was named as one of GreatSchools.org's "College Success Award-Winning Schools."
+Read more in the Great Schools website and see the list of 2019 awards.

 Peak to Peak students took part in a Model UN conference where they tackled the issues of Central American Migration and Deforestation in the Americas.
 The conference was inspired by the Sustainable Development Goals (SDGs) outlined by the United Nations General Assembly in 2015.
 Peak to Peak’s delegates assumed the role of ambassadors from four different countries (China, Russia, Kuwait & Guatemala) and engaged in debate incorporating many different views of the problems.
 Resolutions were passed and students came away with a deeper knowledge of these important world issues and hopefully, a better understanding that there are many sides to a conflict that must be considered and respected in order to move forward toward resolution.
 Awards were presented at the end of the day to two Peak to Peak delegations: Tate Browder & Josh Kirkfield (9th) took home Honorable Mention for their work as the Russian delegation and Emily Post & Alisha Kumari (10th) took home Best Position Paper and Outstanding Delegation for their work as Guatemala.